rhiju/matlab_scripts/README.md

 matlab_scripts
 ==============

-collection of useful matlab scripts
+collection of random matlab scripts (most useful stuff has been moved to other repos).